The most sincere form of flattery

 Björn Schießle

-Active in the Free Software movement for over 25 years.
+Active in the Free Software movement since 1995.

 Long-term volunteer at FSFE and member of the General Assembly.